knshielim/SVV_Project_Bugs/README.md

 ## Development Notes

 This project was developed as an assignment focusing on the registration and login functionality for a travel company website.
-Future enhancements could include:

-- Password reset functionality
-- User profile management
-- Session management with JWT
-- Social media authentication
-- Extended token validity period
-- Admin dashboard

-## Contributors

-Developed as part of a web development assignment.

-## License

-This project is for educational purposes.